espeak-ng/espeak-ng/docs/mbrola.md

 where `xxN` is Mbrola voice name.

-`Makefile.am` is build configuration file which should be extended, to include automatic compilation of newly added Mbrola voice for eSpeakNG.
+`Makefile.am` is build configuration file which should be extended, to include automatic compilation of newly added Mbrola voice for eSpeak NG.

 Search for  `mbrola: \` line in `Makefile.am` and add additional line for newly created Mbrola voice, e.g.: